CONSCIOUS HOMESTEAD

 The Flying Fish Fellowship at Conscious Homestead is a seasonal, all-immersive Afro-Indigenous, Afro-TransAtlantic-centered farming, herbalism, and homesteading program for BIPOC Vermonters to connect with the land, each other, and our ancestors spanning through space and time.
 It's a direct extension of the mentorship program that Candace J. Taylor (they/she) facilitated in the years prior.

-We also collaborate with Black and brown land stewards, artists, wellness practitioners, and other ancestrally-informed specialists throughout the state to lead workshops and skillshares during the fellowship.
+We also collaborate with black and brown land stewards, artists, wellness practitioners, and other ancestrally-informed specialists throughout the state to lead workshops and skillshares during the fellowship.
 The bulk of the curriculum at the homestead focuses on ethnobotany and growing food, making herbal medicine, chicken care 101, Afro-American/Afro-Diasporan history, land-based arts and crafts, plant identification, foraging, composting, community care shares, ancestral cooking, and more.

 This flying fish symbolizes freedom, liberation and collective solutions to challenges faced; these are values we are committed to practicing from our guiding principles so it felt fitting to rename our fellowship after the flying fish.